memoriesadrift/INFOSEC-OWASP2017-Demo/insecure_deserialization/README.md

 Feel free to submit an issue or contact me if anything does not work on your end.

-Some ideas demonstrated in this project are taken from: https://medium.com/bugbountywriteup/demystifying-insecure-deserialization-in-php-684cab9c4d24, (accessed 9.1.2021) https://www.exit.wtf/vrd/2019/04/04/Insecure_Deserialization.html, (accessed 9.1.2021)
+Some ideas demonstrated in this project are taken from: <br>
+https://medium.com/bugbountywriteup/demystifying-insecure-deserialization-in-php-684cab9c4d24, (accessed 9.1.2021)
+https://www.exit.wtf/vrd/2019/04/04/Insecure_Deserialization.html, (accessed 9.1.2021)